 How to change hostname in Linux

-The examples here target a current Ubuntu server.
-Use a lowercase DNS label such as web-01 unless your environment requires a fully qualified domain name.
-On Ubuntu-style installs, check /etc/hosts afterward because the old short name may still be mapped on 127.0.1.1, and treat a hostname that changes back later as a sign that cloud-init or configuration management still owns the system identity.
+Use a DNS-safe short label such as web-01 unless the local standard requires a fully qualified domain name.
+After the rename, check the local hosts file because Debian and Ubuntu-style hosts may still map the previous short name on a loopback line, and treat a name that changes back later as a sign that cloud-init or configuration management still owns the system identity.

 Steps to change hostname in Linux with hostnamectl:

-1. Review the current hostname state and confirm that hostnamectl is available on the host.
+1. Review the current hostname state with hostnamectl.

 $ hostnamectl status